 Verdict: The Seymour Duncan Pearly Gates feature Alnico 2 bars and offer versatility and great tone.
 Their sound can be described as a ’59 Les Paul humbucker but with higher output, making them appropriate for a variety of situations from blues to rock and beyond.

-How To Choose the Best Passive Pickups for Metal
+How To Choose the RIght Pickups for You

 It is important to start with understanding what a passive pickup is.
 One of the best ways to explain them is to compare them to active pickups, which are also popular for metal.